jimpil/fudje/README.md

 ## What
 A tiny (22kb) Clojure library designed to offer a helping hand when testing.
 For those familiar with [midje](https://github.com/marick/Midje), you can think of think of this as 'midje-lite'.
 It provides the majority of features provided my midje, at a fraction of the cost
-(code-bloat, transitive dependencies, AOT issues etc).
+(code-bloat, number of transitive dependencies, AOT issues etc).
 In addition, fudje offers a convenient migration path away from midje, by introducing its own `fact` & `tabular` macros which rewrite your existing midje facts into midje-free code (more on this in the intro.md).
 This allows for smooth & gradual migration, as you are, not only able to start writing new tests, but also automatically-(ish) migrating old ones.